pauljflanagan/resume-chatbot-ui/README.md

-# Chatbot UI
+# pauLLM

-A lightweight and modern chat interface for LLM interactions with Markdown support!

-👉 Looking for a version with web search integration?
-Check out the [`websearch_template`](https://github.com/ChristophHandschuh/chatbot-ui/tree/websearch_template) branch, which includes contributions from [CameliaK](https://github.com/CameliaK)
+A resume-based chatbot based off the professional experience of Paul Flanagan!

 WebSocket connection refactured by [GBG7](https://github.com/GBG7)

 ## Overview

-A minimalist chat interface built with React and TypeScript, designed to be easily integrated with any LLM backend.
+A minimalist chat interface whose LLM is trained off of Paul Flanagan's resume.
+The frontend is built with React and TypeScript, using OpenRouter as an LLM backend to connect both ChatGPT 4.0 and Claude 4.5 as engine services.
 Features a clean and modern design.

 ![Demo](demo/image.png)